The 5 Most Common Problems with Your Outdoor Lighting

 You can prevent this by:

-- Use fixtures and covers rated for wet locations, not just damp ones.
+- Using fixtures rated for wet locations

 Inconsistent Lighting